 The Platt Vineyard is a stunning coastal ranch with 300 acres of hillside covered in redwoods and firs.
 Along the ridgeline, high above the morning fog, lie 31 acres of Pinot Noir and Chardonnay vineyard.
 All of the vines are planted in the highly prized Goldridge fine sandy loams.
 From the top of the property, you can see the tiny town of Bodega and the Pacific Ocean.
 This is a truly spectacular coastal vineyard that ripens small crops of intense fruit at very low sugar levels.
 We believe Platt is the best Pinot Noir and Chardonnay vineyard in California.

-Just south of our new winery on West Dry Creek Road the Bacigalupi family owns approximately 120 acres of Chardonnay and Pinot Noir Vineyards on Westside Road.
+Just a few miles south of our winery on West Dry Creek Road the Bacigalupi family owns approximately 120 acres of Chardonnay and Pinot Noir Vineyards on Westside Road.
 We sourced fruit for the 2015 Flanagan Chardonnay Bacigalupi Vineyard from one of their top blocks.
 Bacigalupi was the source of the Chateau Montelena Chardonnay that, famously, beat the French wines at the “Judgement of Paris” tasting in 1976.

 The Ritchie Vineyard is one of the most famous Chardonnay sites in Sonoma County.
 The vineyard was planted in the early 1970’s to a Wente clone of Chardonnay on AXR-1 rootstock.
 It was later discovered that AXR-1 was not phylloxera resistant and owner Kent Ritchie was told he would need to replant the vineyard.
 Forty years later the vineyard still produces world class fruit!